DaltonSW/aocgo/README.md

 `aocGo` is a two part project.
 It is not an official [Advent of Code](https://adventofcode.com/) project, merely my take on some ways to enhance the workflow.
 Definitely go support the official project, especially since this project would be useless without it.

+> [!IMPORTANT]
+> I'm aware that there are some issues now that 2024 has released.
+Can't say I'm surprised that the first fresh launch revealed some quirks.
+I'm looking into it, please feel free to leave issues that you notice!
+Happy coding everyone!

 ## `aocgo`

 The first encompasses the `go` module of the same name.
 This module contains a main package with some functions for obtaining input for a given day based on the file's directory structure.
 It also contains an `aocutils` sub-package, containing some helpful functions for common things you might need when solving AoC puzzles.
 If you want to handle all of that yourself, don't worry about importing this.